 Implant-supported bridges can replace two or more missing teeth in a row, providing superior durability, stability, and oral health benefits compared to traditional bridges.
 Drs.
-Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash at Smiles for Life Dental Care uses a computer-guided implant placement system for optimal precision during surgery.
-Additionally, our Harrisonburg, VA, practice accepts multiple payment plan options, such as CareCredit™ and LendingClub, to help you afford the treatment option that best suits your oral health needs.
+Joe McIntyre, Dan Whiting, and Bryant Ash at Smiles for Life Dental Care uses a computer-guided implant placement system for optimal precision during surgery.
+Additionally, our Bridgewater and Staunton, VA, practices accept multiple payment plan options, such as CareCredit™ and LendingClub, to help you afford the treatment option that best suits your oral health needs.

 What Are the Advantages of Implant-Retained Bridges?

 Implant-retained bridges provide patients with a number of unique advantages over traditional bridges, including:

 - Preservation of adjacent teeth

 - Preventing collapsed cheeks and lips, and other changes to the facial structure

 As an additional bonus, caring for your implants is nearly identical to caring for your natural teeth.
 You do not need to learn new techniques or use special tools to keep your smile healthy.

 Am I a Candidate for Implant-Supported Bridges?